 From the Customers page, you can do the following:

-Create new customers
+Create new customers.

 Click the Manage customer button to edit details such as the customer name and email, the custom license fields assigned to the customer, and the license expiration policy.
 For more information, see Creating and Managing Customers.

-(KOTS Only) Download the license file for each customer
+(KOTS Only) Download the license file for each customer.

 Click the Customer reporting button to view data about the active application instances associated with each customer.
 For more information, see Customer Reporting.